w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 choice of aggregators.
 That implies standardized protocols for facilitator<->aggregator and aggregator<->user communication.
-There may also be efficiency opportunities in standards that permit a content source to embed assessments directly in the content (in a trustworthy way), turning the countent source itself into an aggregator.
+There may also be efficiency opportunities in standards that permit a content source to embed assessments directly in the content (in a trustworthy way), turning the content source itself into an aggregator.

 Browsers (or extensions in them) need to be able to display assessments on links.
 Since modern social networking sites display a block of content instead of just an `<a>` tag, we need a standard